 5. A Member Of Your Medical Staff Admitted Fault

-It can be challenging to confess this one because it can quickly devolve into a “he said, she said” situation.
+It can be challenging to prove this one because it can quickly devolve into a “he said, she said” situation.

-If your doctor, nurse, or another medical team member accepts blame for an accident or death, a medical malpractice lawsuit is undoubtedly needed.
+If your doctor, nurse, or another medical team member accepts blame for an accident or death, a medical malpractice lawsuit should certainly be pursued.

-Keep in mind that doctors stand to lose a lot if they admit their mistakes.
+Remember that doctors stand to lose a lot if they admit their mistakes.
 Thus, it’s unlikely that they will ever do so.
-That said, you will always need the assistance of an expert attorney to help you prove your case.
+That said, you will always need the assistance of an experienced attorney to help you prove your case.

-6. Treatment Plan And Your Condition Don’t Match
+6. Treatment Plan And Your Condition Do Not Match

 Medical malpractice lawsuits frequently arise due to costly therapies that are far more complicated than the patient requires.
-Invasive testing and surgeries should never be used as a first resort.
-They should be used only as a last resort after less intrusive procedures have been exhausted.
+Invasive testing and surgeries should rarely be used as a first resort.
+Typically, they are used only after less intrusive procedures have been exhausted.

-You can always get a second opinion if you believe your doctor is going above and beyond.
+You can always get a second opinion if you believe your doctor is going above and beyond what is medically-prudent.

 7. New Symptoms

 This one can be difficult to prove.
-However, if you develop new symptoms due to medical therapy, you may have a strong case for medical malpractice.
+However, if you develop new symptoms, supra-added symptoms, due to medical therapy, you may have a case for medical malpractice.

 Frequently Asked Questions